Friday, August 14, 2020

 New York, Metropolitan Museum of Art

-Pyxis with the Miracle of the Multiplication of the Loaves, Disciples Distributing the Bread While One Disciple Gathers the Fragments
+Pyxis with the Miracle of the Multiplication of the Loaves, The Disciples Distributing the Bread While One Disciple Gathers the Fragments

 Byzantine (North Africa), 6th Century